PorPlaTakKom/devsecops-workshop/docs/02-git.md

 ## Let's update your friend's source code

-* Ask for repository url from people next to you.
-It is on the menu `Clone` > `Clone with SSH` in repository main page
+* Ask for username and repository url from your pair people
+* It is on the menu `Code` > `SSH` in repository main page
+* Add your friend for pushing code permission by
+  * Go to `Settings` in repository main page
+  * Click on `Manage access` menu
+  * Click on `Invite a collaborator` button
+  * Put your friend username
+  * Click on `Add [username] to this repository`
+  * Let your friend accept invitation by email
 * Clone your friend's source code on Cloud Shell

 ```bash